September 21, 2018 – September 23, 2018

 How do the ways in which we categorize books and information reflect invisible power structures and hidden hierarchies?
 What would an intervention into this system look like, and how can artistic processes re-shape, re-organize, and re-evaluate it?

 Over the course of three days, Added Value transformed SFMOMA’s Helen and Charles Schwab Hall into a massive public book sale with a twist, featuring a radical re-organization of thousands of used books.
 Added Value was led by Stephanie Syjuco, with participation from The Friends of the San Francisco Public Library, The Prelinger Library and the collaborative artist team Related Tactics.
 Collectively, Added Value raised a total of $20,000, with all proceeds benefiting the San Francisco Public Library.
 Check out the Program page to see the schedule of events, Books on Film screenings, talks, and commissioned artist projects involving the manipulation and transformation of books-as-knowledge.
-See behind the scenes photos and use the Related Tactics exercise to Measure Your Shelf Life at home.
+See behind the scenes photos and photos from the book sale, then use the Related Tactics exercise to Measure Your Shelf Life at home.

 Stephanie Syjuco creates large-scale spectacles of collected cultural objects, cumulative archives, and temporary vending installations, often with an active public component that invites viewers to directly participate as producers or distributors.
 Using critical wit and collaborative co-creation, her projects leverage open-source systems, shareware logic, and flows of capital, in order to investigate issues of economies and empire.
 This has included starting a global collaborative project with crochet crafters to counterfeit high-end consumer goods, presenting parasitic art counterfeiting events, and developing alternative vending economies.